appveyor/website/src/docs/nuget.md

 ## Account NuGet feed

 Account NuGet feed aggregates packages from all project feeds and allows publishing of your custom packages.
 All account feeds are password-protected.
-You can find the account feed URL and its API key on **Account -> NuGet** page.
+You can find the account feed URL and its API key on **Account &rarr; NuGet** page.

-You can use your AppVeyor account email/password to access password-protected NuGet feeds, although we recommend creating a separate user account just for these purposes (**Account -> Team**).
+You can use your AppVeyor account email/password to access password-protected NuGet feeds, although we recommend creating a separate user account just for these purposes (**Account &rarr; Team**).

 If you use the GitHub or Bitbucket button to log in to AppVeyor you can reset your AppVeyor account password using the **Forgot password** link.